peterabyte/peterabyte.github.io/README.md

 ## Overview

-The **peterabyte.github.io** project is a *Single Page Application* hosted on GitHub which holds a reference to some of my pet projects and experiments.
+The **peterabyte.github.io** project is a *Single Page Application* hosted on GitHub which holds references to some of my pet projects and experiments.

 ## Dependencies